 Many homeless people experienced post-traumatic stress disorder, mental illness, domestic abuse, drug addiction, disability, and HIV/AIDS.

-Thanks for reading our article on how many homeless in America in 2022.
+Thanks for reading our article on how homelessness in America in 2023.